cheahang-chan/legato/README.md

 4. Use the sold command to mark a drop as sold.
 5. Use the paid command to mark a user as paid for their split.
 6. Use the paycheck/paychecks command to view peoples paychecks.
+7. Use the drop command to view current/all drops in the server.
 Each command should be pretty self explanatory.
 ```